hollytuhake/real-estate-listings/README.md

 - [x]  Create a Full Stack application from the ground up using Angular, Node, Express, and MongoDB.
 - [x]  Allow user to manipulate database through input fields to add new properties.
 - [x]  Using a service for the listings controller.
+- [x]  Deploy to Heroku using mLab for database.

 ### Next Steps